About Us

 STEERING COMMITTEE

 Mitch was born and raised in Hull and graduated from Hull High School in 1977.
-He and his wife, Sharyn, bought their first summer home in Hull in 2005 and have been thrilled to call Hull their primary residence since 2008.
-During the Fall and Summer months, they reside in Naples, Fla., where he serves on the Board of Directors and chairs three committees at Stonebridge Country Club.
-Maintaining a clean and comfortable beach, rid of trash, debris, and the biting insects that come along with it, has long been a passion of his, his family, and friends.
+He and his wife, Sharyn, bought their first summer home in Hull in 2005.
+During the Fall and Winter months, they reside in Naples, Fla., where Mitch serves on the Board of Directors and chairs three committees at Stonebridge Country Club.
+Maintaining a clean and comfortable beach, free of trash, debris, and the biting insects that come with it, has long been a passion of his, his family, and his friends.

 -